tarantool/doc/doc/contributing/contributing.rst

 preinstalled with Tarantool.

 We have official modules and unofficial ones.
-The official ones are those that are in our organization on Github.
+The official ones are those that are in our organization on GitHub.
 But we distribute unofficial ones via our package manager too so that other users can get your module easily.
-If you want to add your module to our Github organization -- `text us here <https://t.me/arturbrsg>`_.
+If you want to add your module to our GitHub organization -- `text us here <https://t.me/arturbrsg>`_.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~